Hôtel Ritz Paris: Background and history

 The Place Vendôme was started by the Marquis de Louvois and abandoned due to a lack of funds.
 After Louvois' death the site was bought by king Louis XIV, but finances ran low and the project was bought and completed by John Law.

 Lot number 15, Place Vendôme site was purchased in 1705 by Antoine Bitaut de Vaillé, advisor to the Grand Council, nominee of Jeanne Baillet de La Cour, widow of Nicolas Baillet de La Cour and acting on behalf of his daughter Anne.
 Jeanne bequeathed it in 1710 to her daughter, Anne, wife of Duke Antoine de Gramont.
 Anne, a chambermaid to the first doctor of Louis XIV, Daquin, then to Louis Sanguin, Marquis de Livry, married the Duke Antoine Charles IV of Gramont who left his name to the hôtel particulier Hôtel de Gramont which was built on the site.
 In 1721, the Duchesse de Gramont, who had become a widow, sold it to Daniel François de Gelas of Voisin (1686–1762), knight of Amber and count of Lautrec, who lived there for thirty years.
 It was sold in 1750 to Charles de la Villette, treasurer of the extraordinary wars, who rented it to the Prince of Andorra, Spanish ambassador.
 From 1775 it belonged to Claude Darras, secretary of the king, and then was occupied from 1788 by the Direction of the liquidation of the public debt and then from 1792 by the Mortgage credit.

-The façade was designed by the royal architect Jules Hardouin Mansart.
-In 1854 it was acquired by the Péreire brothers, who made it the head office of their Crédit Mobilier financial institution.
+The façade was designed by the royal architect Jules Hardouin-Mansart.
+In 1854 it was acquired by the Péreire brothers, who made it the head office of their bank, the Crédit Mobilier.